Document management, data, diaries etc

 • Enter full name, company name, primary email, and phone number.

-• Categorize contacts correctly (e.g., Prospect, Client, Partner) using predefined tags.
+• Categorise contacts correctly (e.g., Prospect, Client, Partner) using predefined tags.

 • Activity Logging: